BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 This robust coverage protects carriers and intended parents from unexpected financial burdens.

-Who Is Eligible to Become a Paid Surrogate in the US?
-Key Requirements and Qualifications
+Who Is Eligible to Become a Paid Surrogate?
+Requirements to Get Paid as a Surrogate

 Not everyone qualifies as a gestational carrier.
 Agencies follow strict medical and personal criteria to ensure safety and success.